 Before signing an engagement letter, you must vet potential auditors rigorously.
 Their answers to technical questions will reveal their experience with AI technologies.

-A qualified auditor will not just ask for firewall rules.
-They will ask to see the commit history for your model artifacts, review change management tickets for model deployments, and discuss how you monitor for anomalous inference patterns.
+A qualified auditor asks to see the commit history for your model artifacts, reviews change management tickets for model deployments, and discusses how you monitor for anomalous inference patterns.
 Their questions are the best indicator of their expertise.

 Boutique Firm vs. Big Four: What’s Right for You?